myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 done
 ```

-After I execute this script I got a bunch of encrypted files.
+After I execute this script I received a bunch of encrypted files.
 I start by finding the file with 96 bytes length with the following command:

 ```